Last Updated on by Karl

 There are valid reasons to split content into multiple pages.
 If your article is lengthy or has distinct sections, this can be helpful to your reader.
 But splitting your content up into pages that aren’t useful to the reader, makes it look and feel like clickbait.
-This is another great way to get someone to click away from your site.
+Excessive pagination is another great way to get someone to click away from your site.

 Users understand that this is to increase your advertising returns on a piece of content.
 And this reflects poorly on you.

 Glenn Gabe discusses this in an article for Search Engine Watch.
 According to Gabe, excessive pagination is not only annoying for the user.
-It can actually lead to penalties from Google’s Panda Algorithm Update.
+It can lead to penalties from Google’s Panda Algorithm Update.

 6. Weak, Empty, or Thin Content